www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

     * [ ] Use animation in order to advertise important things.
         * [ ] Create a border outline animation, that flashes the orange color.
           The orange color is already used, in order to mark activity.
 See `--background-color-activity: #ff9900;`.
+        * [ ] Note, that in the future, maybe a glass reflection like animation could be used.
+        * [ ] Consider using a type writer effect for advertisement.
     * [x] Outline interactive or most important things via round corners.
       Do this to the main cards of the front menu.
     * [ ] In Desktop view replace menu header link with front menu link, as multiple but different menu links are irritating otherwise.